Dr. Anatoliy Gruzd

 This year I am organizing the 2014 Social Media & Society Conference, the 2015 HICSS mini-track on Social Networking & Communities, co-chairing the 2015 CSCW Panels track, and co-edited a special issue on Measuring Influence in Social Media for American Behavioral Scientist with Dr. Barry Wellman (University of Toronto).

-Dr. Gruzd’s research focuses include: Social Media, User-generated Big Data, Social Networks Analysis, Online Social Networks, Online Communities, Information Visualization, Text Mining, and Computer-Mediated Communication.
-(See Research for more details.)
+Dr. Gruzd’s research focuses include: Online Communities, Social Media Data Stewardship, Online Social Networks, Social Networks Analysis, Information Visualization and Computer-Mediated Communication (See Research for more details.)

 Dr. Gruzd’s research initiatives and lab’s computing infrastructure are supported in part by grants from:

 Research Awards and Honors Highlights: